Basal Cell Carcinoma

 Basal cell carcinoma is not only the most common form of skin cancer but also the most often observed type of all cancers.
 According to the Skin Cancer Foundation, 3.6 million AmericansTrusted Source are diagnosed with this condition each year.
 More than one of every three cancer diagnoses in the USA is basal cell carcinoma, making it the majority of all cases.

-What Are The Roles of Basal Cells?
+What are the Roles of Basal Cells?

 Basal cells are responsible for replacing old skin cells by dividing and multiplying according to the information contained within their DNA.
 They are located in the outermost layer of the skin – the epidermis.
 When they produce new basal cells, the old ones are pushed toward the skin surface, where they die.